 What is Class Consciousness? is available in the Sex-Pol essay volume.
 An edited version of the 1935 The Masses and the State is included in the 3rd enlarged edition of The Mass Psychology of Fascism.
 “Orgasm as an Electrophysiological Discharge” (1934), “The Basic Antithesis of Vegetative Life” (1934), and “Experimental Results on the Electrical Function of Sexuality and Anxiety” (1937) are all reprinted in The Biological Investigation of Sexuality and Anxiety.
 Orgasm Reflex, Muscular Posture, and Bodily Expression: On the Technique of Character-analytic Vegetotherapy, from 1937, is included in the English Function of the Orgasm.
 The English translation of Reich’s 1938 Die Bione is The Bion Experiments on the Origin of Life.

-While generally limiting ourselves in this section to Reich’s own writings, we must acknowledge and recommend a book on Reich’s bion work that will soon be published by Harvard University Press: James E. Strick’s Wilhelm Reich, Biologist.
+While generally limiting ourselves in this section to Reich’s own writings, we must acknowledge and recommend a book on Reich’s bion work that has recently been published by Harvard University Press: James E. Strick’s Wilhelm Reich, Biologist.
 Many believe that the publication of this book by Harvard will force scholars and other interested parties to re-evaluate their attitude towards Reich’s work, and give it the serious attention it deserves.

 There is an unpublished English translation of Reich’s The Natural Organization of Work in Work-Democracy (1939) in Reich’s archives, The Archives of the Orgone Institute, located at the Countway Library of Medicine, Harvard University.